skiadas/TheoryCompCourse/notes/parsing.md

 Whatever parser approach we take, at some point we are presented with the problem of deciding which production rule to consider, where many are applicable.
 A helpful step in the process is knowing what terminals can appear at the start of a string derived from a given nonterminal, and similarly knowing what terminals can follow a string derived from a given nonterminal.
 These sets have names:

-> For a symbol $X$ is a CFG:
+> For a symbol $X$ in a CFG:
 >
 > - The **first set** of $X$, written $\textrm{FIRST}(X)$, is the set of all *terminals* (including $\epsilon$) that can appear as the first element in a string derived from $X$.
 For the case of $\epsilon$, we only included it if the symbol $X$ can derive the empty string.
 > - The **follow set** of $X$, written $\textrm{FOLLOW}(X)$, is the set of all *terminals* (not including $\epsilon$ but including the end-of-input marker $\$$) that can immediately follow $X$ in a *sentenial form*.
 A **sentenial form** is any sequence of terminals and nonterminals that can be derived from the start symbol.
 So sentenial forms are valid intermediate results on the way to deriving a string in the language.

-The first sets are computed via a "closure" property, described by the following rules:
+The first sets are computed via a "closure" process, described by the following rules:

 > Construction of first sets
 >